energyandcleanair/india_map/README.md

 We use pytest for the tests.
 The test files live alongside with original file with the suffixes:
 `__test.py` for unit tests or `__it.py` for integration tests.

+> [!IMPORTANT]
+> When adding new integration tests, these must be marked with `pytest.mark.integration`.

 You can run the unit tests from the command line with:
 ```
 poetry run pytest -m "not integration"